 NOTE: Please forgive these explorations if you have stumbled upon them.
 These platforms force clarification of weak ideas.

-How does density save the wilderness, support sustainable agriculture and a do no harm purpose?
-If the problem is defined within the global colonization and destruction narrative then the promotion of investment in every technical solution required to sustain centuries of powerful economic growth is driven by population, but not the quality of life.
+How does density save the wilderness, support sustainable agriculture, and do not harm purpose?
+If the problem is defined within the global colonization and destruction narrative, then the promotion of investment in every technical solution required to sustain centuries of powerful economic growth is driven by population, but not the quality of life.
 Density offers quality in every aspect.

-Population growth is without a technical solution as it demands of humanity, even for a review, a postponement of morality[i].
-Nevertheless, immoral processes continue as a known reality of human behavior that is exhibited this way: one group says to another, “you are not selected.”
-The main difference today is the globalization of this statement is how it will put terms on the conditions for survival starting with basics, such as food and water.
+Population growth is without a technical solution as it demands humanity, even for a review, a postponement of morality.1 Nevertheless, immoral processes continue as a known reality of human behavior exhibited this way: one group says to another, “you are not selected.”
+Today’s main difference is the globalization of this statement is how it will put terms on the conditions for survival, starting with basics, such as food and water.

 The arrival of a world food production and distribution market system provides the most insight into globalization.
-Like the known environmental impacts of the global energy market, industrial agriculture is also open to similar levels of disruption assigned to human error or lack of restraint.
-The dangers linked to one-crop production failures are well known but on a balance sheet, the cost vaporizes easily by mitigating threats with cheap poisons and GMO technology and crop insurance.
+Like the known environmental impacts of the global energy market, industrial agriculture is also open to similar disruption levels assigned to human error or lack of restraint.
+The dangers linked to one-crop production failures are well known.
+On a balance sheet, the cost vaporizes easily by mitigating threats with cheap poisons and GMO technology, and crop insurance.

 Two True Observers

 Helena Norberg-Hodge (link is to video) examines the status of profit vs. growth in agriculture.
 The path sustained thru 10,000 years of human development has depended on the role of water and air to “sweep away” the detritus of human effort and endeavor.
-With urbanization, a new path is required as the smoke of one place is in the wind of another.
+With urbanization, a new path is required as one place’s smoke is in the wind of another.

-The arguments for change on this subject are plentiful but spend just twenty minutes with Helena (video via TEDx) as she sums up the chief complaints and neatly outlines the work required to advance the human capacity for re-adaptation and diversity beginning with food.
+The arguments for change on this subject are plentiful.
+Still, they spend just twenty minutes with Helena (video via TEDx) as she sums up the chief complaints and neatly outlines the work required to advance the human capacity for re-adaptation and diversity, beginning with food.
 It needs to be close and thus local.
 It needs to be part of life, not a store shelf experience with store shelves.

 Martha Noble’s presentation (link is to video) at the National Conference to End Factory Farming in October 2011 presents the devil in the details of an impending catastrophe that underlines the Norberg-Hodge argument.
-Simply put, the third largest fund and single largest program of the Farm Bill is crop insurance acquired by the largest farms.[ii]
-Put directly, ‘the people’ will pay for failures and add starvation to the ledger as the assigned risk of the people served.
+Simply put, the third-largest fund and single largest program of the Farm Bill is crop insurance acquired by the largest farms.2 Put directly, ‘the people’ will pay for failures and add starvation to the ledger as the people’s assigned risk served.

 William Vogt on “carring capacity” (15 May 1902 – 11 July 1968)

 Given the continuous growth model and a market system designed to serve every need, the threat of a global “overshoot” is trumped far too easily by the governance question.
-When every need that can be satisfied with capital excludes public reforms and protections, the growth process begins to fail at local markets that eventually ripple nationally.
-The warning T this perspective holds true.
+When every need that can be satisfied with capital excludes public reforms and protections, the growth process begins to fail at local markets that eventually ripple nationally—the warning T this perspective holds.

 Within this environment, the unknown upper limit of the earth’s population becomes a matter of selection within a human decision-making framework that serves each life to the fullest.
-The vital aspect of this potential is how it offers a way to overcome the mistaken sense of natural selection not because we see it as inhuman but the process involved involve thousands of years.
-The more generational and corporate side of this coin is how starvation can grow to be a very big business.
+The vital aspect of this potential is how it offers a way to overcome the mistaken sense of natural selection, not because we see it as inhuman.
+Still, the process involved involves thousands of years.
+The more generational and corporate side of this coin is how starvation can grow to be a massive business.

 Retaining the urban potential for unlimited capital growth is grounded in housing and the design for urban living.
-This formation of an “unlimited inside” also gives way for an “unlimited outside”, and like the vast diversity of the wild from which humans rose, the potential for an equivalent natural urban diversity not only becomes possible it can be guaranteed.
-The process of balance and trade within dense urban communities becomes the primary focus of the human experience, food included.
+This formation of an “unlimited inside” also gives way for an “unlimited outside.”
+Like the vast diversity of the wild from which humans rose, the potential for an equivalent natural urban diversity not only becomes possible it can be guaranteed.
+The balance and trade process within dense urban communities becomes the primary focus of the human experience, food included.

 The demographic dominance of cities coupled with rapid lateral expansion has led to the present “mega-disorder” status of urbanization.
 Vast cohorts of social inequality embody the leapfrog fragmentation of personified settlements.
-Recent increases in natural and human settlement disruption and destruction are producing higher rates of transnational and regional migration.
+Recent increases in natural and human settlement disruption and destruction produce higher transnational and regional migration rates.
 The lack of formal structures that can accept public and private sectors in problem-solving roles on this issue is critical.
 At present, there is nothing to enable urban development planning that mitigates health insecurities or reduces crime by means other than incarceration.
-The most serious of these mega-disorders is the narrowing of pathways for a growing portion of the global population to experience freedom from the fear of (fill in the blank) policies.
+The most serious of these mega-disorders is the narrowing of pathways for a growing portion of the global population to experience freedom from fear (fill in the blank) policies.

 Cities appear on the global agenda for the first important time at the 1976 Habitat I in Vancouver, Canada.
 An effective urban place agenda has yet to form in the United States as it remains stuck in the spread city quagmire, seduced by cheap land and money, and hopelessly addicted to oil.
-The urban agenda has a chance to develop from these initiatives, but remain an unlikely source that would force the city to look in on itself.
+The urban agenda can develop from these initiatives but remain an unlikely source that would force the city to look in on itself.3

-The editors of an excellent book on the subject of Food and the Mid-Level Farm make a very useful point of the importance of limiting urbanization.
-At farm sizes increase, the main source of economic strength for the small and mid-sized farm is through direct market operations.
-The growth of farmers markets in major urban centers retains a level of honesty and accountability that the immense, corporate farm, production and distribution systems cannot provide.
-Also, the land held must be nearby and small and mid-sized farmers can be paid for “back-loading” urban products, and a wide range of conservation services and practices that assure ecological diversity, clean water tables, forestry and land management.
+The editors of an excellent book on Food and the Mid-Level Farm subject make an advantageous point of the importance of limiting urbanization.
+As farm sizes increase, the main economic strength source for the small and mid-sized farms is direct market operations.
+The growth of farmer’s markets in major urban centers retains a level of honesty and accountability that the immense corporate farm, production, and distribution systems cannot provide.
+Also, the land held must be nearby and small.
+Mid-sized farmers can be paid for “back-loading” urban products and a wide range of conservation services and practices that assure ecological diversity, clean water tables, forestry, and land management.
 Leadership on the principles and practices of sustainability began with local farming.
 Not sustaining the value of this fact presents a grave threat to the quality of all urban life.

 Human cognitive mapping abilities are well documented.
 The addition of GPS devices to this research yield maps of everything that moves in the urban world among the stuff that doesn’t move.
 Adding urban spatial knowledge from multiple sources to private or individual navigations demands the anticipation of synchronicities that will lead to the design of higher quality urban densities.

 The members of 21st c. communities gain a unique spatial knowledge of the earth.
-Until recently. they were a long term minority but today share an enormous responsibility.
+Until recently, they were a long-term minority but today share an enormous responsibility.
 Why?
 New, high-quality urban densities will connect to a variety of larger urban systems.
-Urban dwellers carry sophisticated cognitive mapping abilities and recognized the importance of connecting to larger urban systems using a variety of mobility services.
+Urban dwellers carry sophisticated cognitive mapping abilities and recognize the importance of connecting to larger urban systems using various mobility services.

-Learning the patterns of our solar system, or knowing the feel of heightened winds or the sight of darkening clouds allows us to grasp ideas about a possible weather future.
-The human brain makes sense of the world with increased sophistication, but in evolutionary terms, space/time pattern recognition and the creation of new patterns combine as perceptive elements that yield unending knowledge.
+Learning the patterns of our solar system, or knowing the feel of heightened winds or the sight of darkening clouds, allows us to grasp ideas about a possible weather future.
+The human brain makes sense of the world with increased sophistication.
+Still, in evolutionary terms, space/time pattern recognition and the creation of new patterns combine as perceptive elements that yield unending knowledge.

-With prediction comes a sense of hope and security, comfort and ultimately, the idea that not only can we design worlds where everything works together, but the inclusion of unexpected, surprising events also offers a promise of imminent insight.
-This is the joyful, frightening novelty of knowledge the human space and it leads to the main issues of human changes.
+With prediction comes a sense of hope and security, comfort, and ultimately, the idea that we cannot only design worlds where everything works together, but the inclusion of unexpected, surprising events also offers a promise of imminent insight.
+This is the joyful, frightening novelty of human space knowledge, leading to human changes’ main issues.
 Following is a rock-solid, case in point example:

 Williamsburg’s new apartment towers developed in the late 90s along the East River.
-The towers provide enough density to support a waterborne transit across the East River, however, the “L” Train provides transit for thousands of commuters with access to a vast network of urban places through a tunnel below the river to a huge transit hub at Union Square.
-In Williamsburg, the trip from the Bedford Avenue Station is 10 minutes and from the Greenpoint Station seven minutes.
+The towers provide enough density to support a waterborne transit across the East River.
+However, the “L” Train provides transit for thousands of commuters with access to a vast network of urban places through a tunnel below the river to a huge transit hub at Union Square.
+In Williamsburg, the Bedford Avenue Station trip is 10 minutes, and from the Greenpoint Station, seven minutes.
 With these headways, thousands of people can arrive at these destinations per hour.
-Over 200,000 use it daily and it has potential to double that volume.
+Over 200,000 use it daily, and it has the potential to double that volume.

-When an engineering alternative to an 18-month repair shutdown was developed by Columbia and Cornell’s engineering departments, two issues were exposed.
-Aside from revealing a wealth of urban university brain power, the first reaction was relief with trepidation followed vast criticism of the MTA inept rollout of the issue for public review.
+When an engineering alternative to an 18-month repair shutdown was developed by Columbia and Cornell’s engineering departments, two issues were shown.
+Aside from revealing a wealth of urban university brainpower, the first reaction was a sigh of relief with trepidation followed by vast criticism of the MTA’s inept rollout of the issue for public review.
 There many reasons for major capital development planning to occur as if agencies were in a “running from the bulls” contest.
 In 2018, the MTA:

 …operates at a deficit larger than manly nations — $32 billion projected to climb indefinitely.